paotsaq/ping_test/README.md

 192.168.1.76
-😄 ☀️ it worked! again
+😄 ☀️  sidfjisdfjisd it worked! again